DeviPrasad773/LIC_tasks/experiment_3.md

 as we know Av= 20Log(Av)

-therefore in dB scale theoretical gain is 17.621dB
+therefore in dB scale theoretical gain is 17.621dB.

+#### Steps to get Ac analysis:
+- In simulation tab select AC Analysis.
+- In the AC Analysis tab, select **Type of Sweep as Decade**.
+- Enter the number of points per decade (ex:20) and the frequency range ( 0.1Hz to 1THz).

 ![ac_wave](https://github.com/user-attachments/assets/859b4f44-4bfa-4c88-822c-7642de88a26c)